sasuna44/Docker-ITI/Labs/Day1/README.md

 #### 1. Run Ubuntu Container in Interactive Mode
 ```bash
 ```
+docker run -it ubuntu
 #### 2. Create a File inside the Container
 ```bash
 ```
+touch hello-ubuntu
+echo 'hello ubuntu form mansoura'>> hello-ubuntu
 #### 3. Stop and Remove the Container
 ```bash
 ```
+docker ps -a
+docker stop pensive_jemison
+docker rm pensive_jemison
 #### 4. Check File Status
 ```bash
 ```
+ls hello-ubuntu
+ls: hello-ubuntu: No such file or directory >>cuz the container is removed

 #### 5. What happened to hello-docker file?
 ```bash
 ```
+it was removed cuz the conatiner has been removed
 #### 6. Remove All Stopped Containers
 ```bash
 ```
+docker container prune
 #### 7. Bonus: Remove All Containers in One Command
 ```bash
 ```
+docker rm -f $(docker ps -aq)
 ---
 ## Task 3: Creating a Custom Nginx Docker Image
 ### Objective